nboldon/MCS2023/README.md

 Custom code from Qi Sun at Cornell University

 Used to convert custom scATAC-seq library prep fragments to workable Cellranger files

+# Rename_FragFiles.R

+Renames Cellranger files; can then be moved to new folder for downstream analysis

+# projMCS1_ArrowFiles.R

+Creates arrow files in ArchR for downstream analysis

 # projMCS1.R